sahilseth/flowrdocs/source/rd/vignettes/build-pipes.rst

 -  ``prev_job``: Short for previous job, this would be jobname of the previous job.
 This can be NA/./none if this is a independent/initial step, and no previous step is required for this to start.
 -  ``dep_type``: Short for dependency type, refers to the relationship of this job with the one defined in ``prev_job``.
 This can take values ``none``, ``gather``, ``serial`` or ``burst``.

-**We will talk more on what the options mean below**
+These would be explained in detail, below.

 Apart from the above described variables, several others defining the resource requirements of each step are also available.
-These give great amount of flexibility to the user in choosing CPU, wall time, memory and queue for each step (and passed along to the HPCC platform).
+These give great amount of flexibility to the user in choosing CPU, wall time, memory and queue for each step (and are passed along to the HPCC platform).

 -  ``cpu_reserved``
 -  ``memory_reserved``